bird-house/birdhouse-deploy/birdhouse/optional-components/README.rst

 selectable using prometheus' ``'{group="longterm-metrics"}'`` query filter.
 To add some default longterm metrics rules also enable the ``prometheus-longterm-rules`` component.

-You may also choose to create your own set of rules in another component that you would like to use instead of the default ones.
+You may also choose to create your own set of rules instead of, or as well as, the default ones.
+See how to :ref:`add additional rules here <monitoring-customize-the-component>`.

 To configure this component:

     * update the ``PROMETHEUS_LONGTERM_RETENTION_TIME`` variable to set how long the data will be kept by prometheus

 Enabling this component creates the additional endpoint ``/prometheus-longterm-metrics``.

+.. _prometheus-longterm-rules

 Prometheus Long-term Rules
 --------------------------